mfung/hamlit-rails/README.md

 # Hamlit-rails

-Provides haml generators for Rails 4.
-It also enables haml as the templating engine.
+Provides hamlit generators for Rails 4.
+It also enables hamlit as the templating engine.

 ## Installation